ABC Olympic broadcasts: 1964 Winter Olympics

 The 1964 Winter Games were in Innsbruck, Austria, and coverage was taped and flown by plane back to the United States.
 All of it was in black-and-white, but with most Winter Olympic events in the morning (local time), most TV coverage aired the day the events were held.
-A portion of the Closing Ceremony was televised live via satellite (Telstar, which had to be tracked and allowed about a 15-minute window between the U.S. and Europe when it was zooming over the Atlantic).
+A portion of the closing ceremony was televised live via satellite (Telstar, which had to be tracked and allowed about a 15-minute window between the U.S. and Europe when it was zooming over the Atlantic).
 Everything else was videotaped and flown to the U.S. via a Munich-London-New York route.
 There was little margin for error.
-If a flight was canceled, ABC had a tape of a U.S.-Romania hockey game, played the day before the Opening Ceremony and shipped over, ready to play.
+If a flight was canceled, ABC had a tape of a U.S.-Romania hockey game, played the day before the opening ceremony and shipped over, ready to play.
 All went well and it never made the air.

 ABC aired 16.5 hours of coverage of the Innsbruck Games, the majority of the coverage occurring outside of primetime.

 1968 Winter Olympics

 By 1968, ABC was broadcasting the Olympics in full color, and satellites made possible live coverage of several events at the Winter Games in Grenoble, France.
-In reality, only the Opening Ceremony and the ladies figure skating final were televised live via satellite; most other coverage was sent via satellite to ABC and run off tape from New York.
+In reality, only the opening ceremony and the ladies figure skating final were televised live via satellite; most other coverage was sent via satellite to ABC and run off tape from New York.
 The 1968 Winter Olympics were the first to be televised in color (except for a couple of events French television fed in black-and-white).

-Highlighting the 1968 Winter Games was a dramatic sweep in men's alpine skiing by Frenchman Jean-Claude Killy, while the major highlight of the Summer Games was a world-record long jump by Bob Beamon of the United States, which happened to air live in the US.
+Highlighting the 1968 Winter Games was a dramatic sweep in men's alpine skiing by Frenchman Jean-Claude Killy.

 1968 Summer Olympics

-Nearly all of ABC's coverage of the Summer Games in Mexico City was broadcast live due to the time difference and how close America and Mexico are in travel.
+Nearly all of ABC's coverage of the Summer Games in Mexico City was broadcast live due to the lack of time difference and how close America and Mexico are in travel.
+The major highlight of the Summer Games was a world-record long jump by Bob Beamon of the United States, which was aired live in the US.